-Alternate Method Two
+Alternate Method

-- Cut 2" wide pieces of standard cedar panel utility trim. - Nail into the window J-Channel, making sure to locate utility trim at the flat areas of the shake.
-Using the snaplock punch, install a lug at each utility trim location on panel and install.
+- Cut 2" wide pieces of standard utility trim. - Nail into the eave J-Channel, making sure to locate them at the flat areas of the shake.
+Using the snaplock punch, install a lug at each utility trim location.